talenthandongsite/bulk-download/readme.md

 - deployments
 - web

-'.github' hiddle folder is configuration for [Github Action](https://github.com/features/actions).
+'.github' hidden folder is configuration for [Github Action](https://github.com/features/actions).
 This folder is containing a github action script.

 'cache' folder, as mentioned earlier it is not visible, is to cache files.
 As this project is about downloading certain files from some source, **cache** it somewhere, process it, and send it to user, there should be a cache folder that server will use.

 'deployments' folder is somewhat seems redundant with '.github' folder, but task is separated.
 In deployment process, both '.github' folder and 'deployments' folder are used, but for tasks related to github(such as github action, pulling repository on server) are configured with '.github' folder and **tasks with docker** are configured from this 'deployments' folder.

 'web' folder is for static client website.
 Htmls, css, js files are sit within it.

 ## Main.go
 The main.go is simple http server application.